The optimality of word lengths. Theoretical foundations and an empirical study: Introduction

 \section{Introduction}

 Language universals -- properties that apply to all languages on Earth -- are ``vanishingly few'', as exceptions can often be found \parencite{Evans2009a}.
 Some of the promising candidates are linguistic laws \parencite{Zipf1949a,Semple2021a}, though these have taken a rather secondary role in mainstream linguistics since Zipf's pioneering research.
 One of the most robust patterns is Zipf's law of abbreviation: more frequent words tend to be shorter \parencite{Zipf1949a,Bentz2016a}.
-It has been claimed that there is an even stronger law which relates the length of a word with its context of occurrence \parencite{Piantadosi2011a}, but further research has demonstrated that this new law is weaker and supported in fewer languages than expected \parencite{Meylan2021a,Levshina2022a,Koplenig2022a}.
-Therefore, Zipf's law of abbreviation is, at present, one of the strongest laws of language in terms of theoretical understanding \parencite{Kanwal2017a,Ferrer2019c,Ferrer2013a}, and in terms of empirical support both across languages \parencite{Bentz2016a} and in other species \parencite{Semple2021a}.
+It has been claimed that there is an even stronger law which relates the length of a word with its co-text of occurrence \parencite{Piantadosi2011a}, but further research has demonstrated that this new law is weaker and not supported across all languages tested \parencite{Meylan2021a,Levshina2022a,Koplenig2022a}.
+Therefore, Zipf's law of abbreviation is, at present, one of the strongest laws of communication in terms of theoretical understanding \parencite{Kanwal2017a,Ferrer2019c,Ferrer2013a}, and in terms of empirical support across languages \parencite{Bentz2016a}, linguistic levels \parencite{Torre2019a,Hernandez2019a,Koshevoy2023a} and across species \parencite{Semple2021a}.

+However, while Zipf's law of abbreviation -- and other linguistic laws -- have been investigated under the umbrella term of ``efficient communication'', there is generally a lack of precise quantification of the \textit{degree of efficiency}.
+How optimized are natural languages in terms of word lengths across the board?
+How optimized is one language compared to another?
+The first question relates to the universal communicative pressures shaping natural languages.
+The second question relates to the diversity of encoding strategies within the bounds of these universal pressures.
+Research in this direction is currently hampered by a lack of clear formalizations of baselines.
+In other words, we have to ask: optimal compared to \textit{what}?

+This question is particularly urgent given that natural languages occur in different modalities: spoken, signed, and written.
+Since languages are often investigated based on written documents, this raises the question to what extent different writing systems influence the measured optimality of word lengths.
+To illustrate this point, take the following Mandarin Chinese example and the respective parallel sentence in English from the \textit{Parallel Universal Dependencies} (PUD):